hannarizaa/hello-world/README.md

 Let's GITHUB !

 I am hannarizaa, who studied Economics and Public Policy.
-Now I work at KDI, office of north korea economics.
+Now I work at KDI, office of North Korea economics.

 Where is the eyebrow of hannarizaa?